IgorHoholko/high_loaded_poll_service/README.md

 # High Loaded Poll Service.

-High Loaded Poll Service represents a set of 5 microservices:
+High Loaded Poll Service is a service for realtime poll analysis and visualisation.
+It represents a set of 5 microservices:

 * **Bot** - getting messages from users through Telegram bot;
 * **Distributor** - Data manipulator;